belgattitude/soluble-metadata/README.md

 ## Use cases

-You can take advantage of soluble/metadata to format/render resulting query data according to their type (when displaying an html table for example), for basic validation (max lengths, decimals)...
+You can take advantage of soluble/metadata to format/render resulting query data according to their type (when displaying an html table or an excel sheet for example), for basic validation (max lengths, decimals)...

 ## Features